pavel-odintsov/fastnetmon-community-packages/README.md

 # FastNetMon comunity packages
-We use this repository to test all binary packages on all supported distributions.
+We use this repository to test all FastNetMon binary packages on all supported distributions.